-The Office of Vocational Rehabilitation (OVR) provides services to individuals with disabilities to help them secure and maintain employment and independence.
+The Office of Vocational Rehabilitation (OVR) provides services to individuals with disabilities who have been determined eligible to receive services under WIOA Title IV to help them secure and maintain employment and independence.
 These services are designed to ensure individuals with disabilities become qualified trained members of the workforce, increasing regional workforce diversity and the overall number of skilled workers available to business in the region.
 Eligible OVR customers receive multiple, individualized services that may include but not be limited to; diagnostic, vocational counseling and guidance, vocational evaluation, restoration, training, and job placement.
 Under WIOA, OVR has the ability to provide both eligible and potentially eligible in-school youth with disabilities with pre-employment transition services (PETS) to better prepare these students for life after high school.
 PETS services may include but not be limited to; paid work experiences, job shadowing, workplace readiness training, and career guidance.
-OVR also provides multiple services to the business community designed to assist businesses with onboarding pre-screened qualified employees with disabilities.
+OVR also provides multiple services to the business community designed to assist businesses with onboarding prescreened qualified employees with disabilities.